The US coronavirus death toll is projected to reach 410,000 in the next 4 months if mask use wanes

 "If a herd immunity strategy is pursued, meaning no further government intervention is taken from now to Jan 1st, the death toll could increase to 620,000," according to IHME's briefing.

-The death rate could reach an unprecedented 3,000 a day by December, due in part to "declining vigilance of the public," the IHME expects.
+The death rate could reach nearly 3,000 a day by December, an unprecedented number, due in part to "declining vigilance of the public," the IHME expects.
 For now, the model points to declining mask use in some regions from peak usage in early August.

 The IHME model is more aggressive in its predictions than others.
 It comes a day after a new CDC ensemble forecast predicted 211,000 US deaths from Covid-19 by September 26.